NeelHaval/nand2tetris/Fundamentals/Project5Folder/Chips.md

 ## Memory chip:

 The memory chip is where most data is stored.
-Crucially, as mentioned in `Memory.md` only the upper 16K+8K+1 RAM chips are valid for our implementation.
+Crucially, as mentioned in `Memory.md`, only the upper 16K+8K+1 RAM chips are valid for our implementation.
 The others cannot be used by _our_ program.
 The memory chip is split into three different categories:

 - RAM chips 0 to 16383 - This range is assigned to RAM16K.
 It is used for storing arbitrary values as 16 bit binary strings used in general computations.

 - RAM chips 16384 to 24575 - This range is assigned to the HACK computer screen where the input of each RAM chip is a 16 bit binary value.
-Each RAM chip represents one 4x4 pixel.
+Each RAM chip represents one 4x4 pixel block.
 There are 8192 4x4 pixels within the screen which may be verified by:

 >>>**`24575-16384=8192 RAM Chips`**.
-Since each of these RAM chips represents 4x4 pixel (16 bits) the value of 8192 total screen pixels is correct.
+Since each of these RAM chips represents a 4x4 pixel block (16 bits), the value of 8192 total screen pixels is correct.

-- RAM chip 24576 - This singular RAM chip is designed to hold the value of the key currently pressed on the keyboard.
+- RAM chip 24576 - This single RAM chip is designed to hold the value of the key currently pressed on the keyboard.
 It can be used in a variety of operations just as the other RAM chips are.

 Diagram of Memory structure: